PengWei-Lin/AFACENet/README.md

 ## Adaptive Feature Aggregation Centric Enhance Network for Accurate and Fast Monocular 3D Object Detection
 The respository is for AFACENet.
-The paper is submmit to IEEE Transections on Instrument and Meansurement.
+The paper is submmit to IEEE Transactions on Instrumentation and Measurement.
 The paper is under review.
-The repository is still in progress.

 ## Overall architecture
 ![image](https://github.com/PengWei-Lin/AFACENet/blob/main/pic/377734717_3568350886770723_955616644508864195_n.png)